uasolo/easyNet_data/documentation/Simple model.md

-#A simple model
+#A primer on *lazyNut* scripting

 We are going to build a very simple model that represents the mapping between lower case (LC) letters and corresponding upper case (UC) letters.
 The model will consist of two layers and one connection between the two.
-One layer holds a localist representation of (a subset of) all LC letters of the English alphabet, i.e. one node for each letter, while the other layer holds the same type of representation for UC letters, and a connection from the former to the latter links every LC letter node to its corresponding UC letter node with an excitatory link.
+One layer holds a localist representation of (a subset of) all LC letters of the English alphabet, i.e. one node or unit for each letter (we use "unit" and "node" interchangeably) , while the other layer holds the same type of representation for UC letters, and a connection from the former to the latter links every LC letter node to its corresponding UC letter node with an excitatory link.
-The LC letters layer will serve as input.
-This model expresses the idea that whenever a representation of a LC letter gets activated then the representation of its corresponding UC gets activated too, even though no UC letter is available as input to the model.
+The LC letter layer will serve as input.
+This model expresses the idea that whenever a representation of a LC letter gets activated the representation of its corresponding UC gets activated too, even though no UC letter is available as input to the model.
 Here we are not taking any position on this theory, but rather we are using it to illustrate the steps involved in modelling such theory using *lazyNut*.

-In order to build the model architecture with *lazyNut* we will not use only layers and connections, but also other types of objects, such as  representations and conversions, which make it possible to automate the model construction and to determine its behaviour at run time.
+In order to build the model architecture with *lazyNut* we will not use only layers and connections, but also other types of objects, such as  patterns, representations and conversions, which make it possible to automate the model construction and to determine its behaviour at run time.
+These three object types are interrelated in a way similar to physical units and their conversion rules.
+We can think of a representation as a physical unit, say Kg or square meters, and a pattern to be a plain number associated to a physical unit, say 3.5 Kg or 3.5 mq.
+Clearly a pattern value is meaningless without specifying its representation, just like 3.5 is meaningless without specifying its unit.
+Finally, a conversion is a rule to convert patterns across representations, just like the rule to convert Celsius to Fahrenheit.

-After that, we will also design a trial.
+After designing a model we will design a trial.
 In general terms a trial defines a task that a model can carry out.
 In our case, the trial consists in the exposition to a LC input stimulus for a specified amount of time.
 Even though this does not sound like a task, e.g. the model does not take any decision based on the input value, it gives the possibility to see the result of the exposition to an input by appreciating how the model state changes in time.

 ## The model script
 The first line in every *lazyNut* script defining a model looks like this: